 - Constrictive ideas about what we “should” or “shouldn’t” do;

-- A tendency to over-analyse our thoughts and actions, which drains our energy and prevents us from moving forward.
+- A tendency to over-analyse our thoughts and actions (or the thoughts and actions of others), which drains our energy and prevents us from moving forward.

 Instead of using life coaching to set up yet more external goals, detailed planning processes, or self-flagellation routines, it’s often more helpful to step back from these old patterns and filters.